 Our nominating and corporate governance committee is responsible for identifying, reviewing, evaluating and recommending candidates to serve as directors, and our board of directors is responsible for nominating persons for election to the board by our stockholders.
 Our nominating and corporate governance committee and our board of directors use a variety of qualifications for identifying and evaluating director nominees.
-In considering and evaluating candidates, our nominating and corporate governance committee and our board of directors consider, among other relevant factors, age, skills, character, integrity, judgment, independence, potential conflicts of interest, diversity (including diversity of gender, ethnic background, and country of origin), relevant expertise, the ability to offer relevant and meaningful support and guidance to our management, ability to devote sufficient time to company affairs, personal excellence in his or her field, the ability to exercise sound business judgment, and a commitment to represent the long-term interests of our stockholders.
-In evaluating director candidates, our nominating and corporate governance committee and our board of directors will also consider the current composition of our board of directors, our company's operating requirements, and the long-term interests of our stockholders.
+In considering and evaluating candidates, our nominating and corporate governance committee and our board of directors consider, among other relevant factors, age, skills, character, integrity, judgment, independence, potential conflicts of interest, diversity (including diversity of gender, ethnic background, and country of origin), relevant expertise, the ability to offer relevant and meaningful support and guidance to our management, ability to devote sufficient time to company affairs, personal excellence in his or her field, the ability to exercise sound business judgment, and a committee and our board of directors will also consider the current composition of our board of directors, our company's operating requirements, and the long-term interests of our stockholders.